DavidVollmers/Ignis/docs/components/headlessUI/Popover.md

   - Ignis.Components.HeadlessUI.PopoverPanel, Ignis.Components.HeadlessUI
 ---

+## Basic usage

+Popovers are built using the `Popover`, `PopoverButton`, and `PopoverPanel` components.

+Clicking the `PopoverButton` will automatically open/close the `PopoverPanel`.
+When the panel is open, clicking anywhere outside of its contents, pressing the Escape key, or tabbing away from it will close the Popover.

 ## Showing/hiding the popover

 By default, your `PopoverPanel` will be shown/hidden automatically based on the internal `IsOpen` state tracked within